Racass/ChocoBat/README.md

 ### metallica

-This command will simple execute an "git status" on the repo provided.
+This command will simply execute a "git status" on the repo provided.

 #### Example